Published by Carl Hedinger. Last Updated on August 22, 2023.

 - At the Blue Ridge Parkway‘s Mile Post 344, you’ll hop off that scenic road and drive 2.2 miles north on NC-80.

-- When you reach South Toe River Rd, turn left.
+- When you reach South Toe River Road, turn left.
 You’ll then see a sign for the Black Mountain Campground, which is the trailhead for Setrock Falls.

 You may notice a relatively full parking lot upon arrival, but the hike and falls may surprisingly not be as crowded.
 Those cars could belong to hikers who are attempting the epic Mount Mitchell Trail, which also leaves from the Black Mountain Campground.

-We mentioned the Mount Mitchell Trail below in our “Other Nearby Waterfalls, Hikes, and Places” section.
+We mentioned the Mount Mitchell NC Trail below in our “Other Nearby Waterfalls, Hikes, and Places” section.
 There are plenty of other waterfalls near Mount Mitchell worth checking out!

 The Black Mountain Campground

 Speaking of the Black Mountain Campground, this is a fabulous base for hiking and enjoying the outdoors.
 Its location right along the South Toe River makes the beginnings of a Setrock Creek Falls hike even better.

 In case you want to camp here, there are nice facilities at the BMC.
 You can find more info about camping here at the Recreation.gov website.

 Walk into the campground, cross the bridge and you’ll see two blazes at the beginning of the Setrock Creek Falls hike.
 Not far from the falls, at about 0.4 miles into your hike, the blue-blazed trail to Mount Mitchell turns to the right.